Pylons/pyramid_cookbook/getting_started/02-package/index.rst

 2: Packaging for the Wiki Tutorial Application
 ==============================================

-Most modern Python development is done using Python packages.
-Pyramid puts packages to good use.
+Most modern Python development is done using Python packages, which Pyramid puts packages to good use.
 In this step, we start writing our Wiki application as a standard Python package.

 Goals
 =====